simeononsecurity/simeononsecurity.ch/content/articles/mitigating-human-error-data-breaches/index.en.md

 **Human Error Is a Leading Cause of Data Breaches**

 In the digital age, our dependence on technology has grown immensely.
 From businesses to individuals, data plays a pivotal role in our daily lives.
 Unfortunately, data breaches have become increasingly common, with one of the leading causes being **human error**.
-This article delves into the impact of human mistakes on data security and explores ways to mitigate this risk.
+This article digs into the impact of human mistakes on data security and explores ways to mitigate this risk.

 {{< youtube id="XGZ-0-DN5WU" >}}